Screams in the night at Indian army camp in occupied Kashmir

 Once inside the nearby Chowgam army camp, Khan said soldiers stripped him naked, tied up his legs and wrists, suspended him and beat him with rods.

-An uprising in Indian occupied Kashmir has killed tens of thousands since 1989, mostly civilians.
+An uprising in India-Occupied Kashmir has killed tens of thousands since 1989, mostly civilians.

 “I kept repeating that was not true,” Khan said.
 “Then they gave me electric shocks again on my genitals and wounds.
 One of them said ´I will make you impotent´.”